Why would you want to complicate something as simple as managing emails?

 How Hiver does a better job at this?

 Hiver works right inside Gmail and doesn’t take you to an unfamiliar interface.
-You get to manage yours and the shared inbox emails — all from one inbox.
+You get to manage your own as well as the shared inbox emails — all from one inbox.

 In Help Scout, internal and external conversations overlap